Unit 3 - Practice Quiz

 32 The 'Cult of Celebrity' suggests that:

-B. Celebrities are religious leaders
+B. Celebrities are always part of cults

 C. Fame is declining in importance